unchartedsoftware/aperture-tiles/docs/src/docs/development/advanced/graph-tiling/readme.md

 - The [HierarchicFDLayout](https://github.com/unchartedsoftware/aperture-tiles/blob/master/tile-generation/src/main/scala/com/oculusinfo/tilegen/graph/util/HierarchicFDLayout.scala) class.
 - The [ClusteredGraphLayoutApp](https://github.com/unchartedsoftware/aperture-tiles/blob/master/tile-generation/src/main/scala/com/oculusinfo/tilegen/graph/util/ClusteredGraphLayoutApp.scala) Scala application.

-The hierarchic force-directed algorithm runs in a distributed manner using Spark’s GraphX library.
+The hierarchic force-directed algorithm runs in a distributed manner using Spark's GraphX library.
 The layout of each hierarchy level is determined in sequence starting with the highest hierarchical level.
 Graph communities are defined as circles, where size is based on the number of internal raw nodes in the community.

 ### ClusterGraphLayoutApp ###